 The princely wedding with Catherine of Brandenburg took place in Kassa (Kaschau, Kosice), on 2 March 1626, but only under the condition of the bride that Bethlen should make a compensation for the Jesuit martyrs a few years ago executed in the very same city.
 Catherine was 21 and Bethlen was 45, the latter spoke neither German nor French so they must have had language barriers for the first time.

 After arriving in Transylvania, Catherine wasn’t warmly accepted by the local nobility because she was too fond of grandeur and festivals – besides, she was German.
 Soon a gossip got started about a handsome young count, called Csáky István.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)
 On top of that, Bethlen seemingly has fallen in love with her, giving her luxurious presents and nominating her as his heir to the throne, just a few months after the wedding.

 The influence of the young Count Csáky had also been growing and became more and more obvious.
-Yet, after Bethlen’s death on 15 November 1629, the nobility rose no obstacles and allowed her to take the throne, in accordance with Bethlen’s will.
+Yet, after Bethlen’s death on 15 November 1629, the nobility raised no obstacles and allowed her to take the throne, following Bethlen’s will.
 Bethlen had assigned his younger brother, Bethlen István (Stephen), to act as a governor, thus assisting in Catherine’s reign.
 As a result of this, the Queen’s power was quite limited.